MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-sdk-vs-code.md

 ## Run TestConnection function

 TestConnection is a function that enables your connector to be refreshed in the Microsoft Cloud through services such as Power BI.
-It is a record implemented inside of your connector data source record.
+It's a record implemented inside of your connector data source record.
 You can learn more about the implementation of the TestConnection handler from the [sample available for Test connection](https://learn.microsoft.com/power-query/samples/trippin/9-testconnection/readme).

 The task to run the TestConnection enables you to test such handler inside the Power Query SDK without having to manually try this handler in the Microsoft Cloud.